LimeChain/cli-analytics-sdk/README.md

 To record a data to your storage:

 ```
-    analyticsClient.recordData(command, metadata);
+    analyticsClient.recordEvent(eventType, metadata);
 ```
-Where `command` is the name of the cli command that has been executed and `matadata` is array of command's params values if any.
+Where `eventType` is the name of the cli command that has been executed and `metadata` is array of command's params values if any.

 If you want to query a data:

 ```
-    let response = await analyticsClient.readData(command)
+    let response = await analyticsClient.getEvents(eventType)
 ```